 It may be tough for some to wrap their head around what a MAP really is.
-But if you think of your MarTech as a vehicle, it can help put things into context (and help see why it’s such a waste to leave it abandoned).
+But if you think of this MarTech tool as a vehicle, it can help put things into context (and help you see why it’s such a waste to leave it abandoned).
 With this chart below, we can see how cool cars and enterprise MAPs actually function pretty similarly!

 The Primary Function of Marketing Automation Platforms

-If you buy a car, improving your ability to move from one place to another at your own leisure.
+When you buy a car, you’re improving your ability to move from one place to another at your own leisure.
 That’s a clear benefit that will help you reach a goal.

 If you buy a MAP, you’ve most likely been sold on its ability to move people from the top of a sales funnel to becoming happy customers.
-Or in other words, you’ve bought it to execute revenue marketing.
+In other words, you’ve bought it to execute revenue marketing.

 At the end of the day, that’s what a MAP does.
 But like a fancy car, there’s so much more to understand, master, and love before you can make the best out of your purchase.

 The Experiential Function of a Marketing Automation Platform

-You don’t go and get a Ferrari if all you need is something to get you from here to there.
-You want to feel its power, you want your passengers to remember the ride, you want others to take notice.
+That said, you don’t go and get a Ferrari if all you need is something to get you from here to there.
+You want to feel its power; you want your passengers to remember the ride; you want others to take notice.

 Of course, it’s not enough to spend a ton of budget on shiny machines.
-For the true differentiating experience, both MAPs and sleek cars need their engine to be in tip-top shape and properly fuelled.Not to mention, it’s pretty important to have an experienced operator at the helm.
+To truly differentiate an experience, both MAPs and sleek cars need their engine to be in tip-top shape and properly fuelled.Not to mention, it’s pretty important to have an experienced operator in the driver’s seat!

 For a MAP, it’s the technology.
-Like a high performance engine, software is complex, needs maintenance, and certainly not all software is created equal.
-There are many limitations in terms of how you schedule nurture streams, what workflows you can run, integrations with your CRM, and lots of attempts to disguise subpar software with superficial features.
+Like a high-performance engine, software is complex, needs maintenance, and certainly not all software is created equal.
+There are many limitations in terms of how you schedule nurture streams, which workflows you can run, and integrations with your CRM.
+And there are plenty of software that attempt to disguise subpar performance with superficial features.

-If you’re going to own a top tier vehicle or a top tier MAP, you need to make sure the engine is well maintained, can be upgraded or modified properly if needed, etc. The specialized mechanics of the MAP world are seasoned marketing operations experts and digital marketing technologists – so be sure that you have a budget for accessing these resources when the time comes for a tune-up.
+If you’re going to own a top-tier vehicle or a top-tier MAP, you need to make sure the engine is well maintained, can be upgraded or modified properly if needed, etc. The specialized mechanics of the MAP world are seasoned marketing operations experts and digital marketing technologists – so, when the time comes for a tune-up, be sure that you have a budget for accessing these resources.

 Content: Fuel for Your Marketing